shoaibhasann/30-days-challenge/weather-app/README.md

 3. **Select a city** from the suggestions to get the current weather, 12-hour forecast, and 5-day forecast.
 4. **Explore the weather details** and enjoy the responsive dark-themed UI.

-## API Keys
+## 🗝️ API Keys

 - **AccuWeather API Key:** You need a valid API key from AccuWeather to access weather data.
-Replace the placeholder `apiKey` in the `api.mjs` file with your actual API key.
+Replace the placeholder `apiKey` in the `./js/api.js` file with your actual API key.
 - **Autocomplete Search API Key:** Make sure you use the correct API key for accessing the autocomplete search functionality.

 ## Contributing